 Maintenance, Care and Cleaning of Solid Hardwood Flooring

 Solid hardwood floors are quite tough, and new finishes add to their ability to withstand scratches, dents and spills.
 However, they are not indestructible, and there are some things you should keep in mind when planning for solid hardwood flooring maintenance and care.
 A little TLC goes a long way with wood flooring.
 Like all the maintenance flooring guides on this site, this one will help you keep your flooring looking great for a longer period of time.
 You’ll find hardwood floor protection and maintenance do’s and don’ts that are very practical.

 Less is more with hardwood floors.
 The simplest method of keeping hardwood floors clean is to sweep them regularly and then clean them with a mop that is only slightly damp.
 A very light vacuum can be used for sweeping if you have dust allergies and don’t want to use a broom.
 A vacuum without a beater bar, just suction, is preferred.

 Using an alcohol-based floor cleaner kit once a month or as needed is okay.
 Choose a cleaner you spray on and wipe off.
 Many love Murphy’s Oil Soap.
 Ask your wood dealer about using Murphy’s on the product you buy.
-It may not be right for all solid wood flooring products.
+It may not be the best for all solid wood flooring products.

 Avoiding Scratches and Dents

 Here is a checklist of the best ways to avoid these problems:

 - Place carpet runners in all high-traffic areas.

 - Use cushioning pads beneath all furniture legs.

 - If moving furniture or appliances, put carpet scraps with the nap down under each leg and slide the furniture.